starlocke/team-lambda-soen-6011/src/skill-pages/software-testing/api-testing.md

 date: '2020-07-27'
 ---

-Before we talk about API testing, lets ask ourselves, what is API?<br>
+Before we talk about API testing, lets ask ourselves, what is API?

 API is abbreviation for Application Programming Interface.
 It supports communication and data transfer between two independent software systems.
-A software system which implements api includes functions or sub program what can be executed by other software systems<br>
+A software system which implements api includes functions or sub program what can be executed by other software systems.

 API testing is a sub area of software testing, is used to make sure the interactions among systems are going correctly, stably, and smoothly.
 It simulates client side, and send HTTP requests to server side.
-After receiving a response, the fake client side assures the formate and the content of the response is as expected.<br>
+After receiving a response, the fake client side assures the formate and the content of the response is as expected.

 ## Classification of Skill